Energy Superhub Oxford

 Electric Vehicle Network

 During 2019 we assessed the Council’s fleet for electrification and launched a Try-B4-You-Buy Taxi scheme.
-Now the council’s first 40 electric vehicles are on the road with charge points installed and operational at council depots.
+Now the council’s first 40 electric vehicles are on the road, including the city’s first electric refuse collection vehicle, with charge points installed and operational at council depots.
 We’ll be starting work on the cable route construction soon, which will deliver power to Redbridge Park & Ride for what will be one of the UK’s largest public charging hubs.

 Optimisation and Trading Engine